SixLabors/docs/articles/imagesharp.drawing/canvas.md

 The overload [`Save(DrawingOptions, params IPath[])`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.Save*) stores the supplied [`DrawingOptions`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingOptions) instance by reference.
 Treat options passed to [`Save(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.Save*) as owned by the active canvas state until that state has been restored.

 The active state reference is captured when each command is recorded.
 Later [`Save(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.Save*) or [`Restore()`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.Restore) calls do not replace the state for commands already in the command buffer, but mutating a referenced [`DrawingOptions`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingOptions) instance can still affect commands that captured that same instance.

+In normal application code, create the options you want before saving them and avoid mutating the same instance while it is active.
+That keeps the recorded timeline easy to reason about: save a state, record commands under that state, then restore it.
+If different groups need different transforms, clips, or blending, use separate `DrawingOptions` instances.

 The state captured for drawing includes: